-This large pill-woodlouse (to 20mm) is typically slate grey, sometimes flecked with yellow, and reminiscent of the common A. vulgare.
-It differs in the pleon being more curved outwards, giving a 'splayed' appearence, and in typically in leaving a small gap when enrolled.
-Male 1st pleopods are diagnostic.
+This large pill-woodlouse (to 20 mm body length) is typically slate grey, sometimes flecked with yellow, and thus reminiscent of the common A. vulgare.
+Armadillidium depressum differs in the pleon being more curved outwards, giving a 'splayed' or 'flattened' appearance and in the scutellum being raised as a broad plate visible between the antennae.
+The male 1st pleopods are diagnostic.

 It can be found under loose stones, especially capping stones on walls.
 It may occur in large numbers inside old houses.
 It also occurs under rocks and stones in railway cuttings and disused quarries where limestone is exposed.
 It can be much easier to find at night (torch-light surveys) when it is active on the surface.
-Typically, it is associated with A. vulgare, Porcellio scaber and P. spinicornis.
+It has also been recorded from the trunks of Beech trees (Alexander, 2011).
+Typically, it is associated with A. vulgare, Porcellio scaber and more rarely P. spinicornis.

 This summary is based on the detailed account in Gregory (2009).